 Situated on Florida’s northernmost coast, The Ritz-Carlton in Amelia Island offers a potent combo of luxury and family-friendly fun.
 The sprawling resort boasts 13 miles of coastline along the Atlantic Ocean and there’s an 18-hole championship golf course nearby.
 Dining at Salt is truly a one-of-a-kind experience, especially if you order the chef’s special “steak and eggs” beef tenderloin Served on a 250 million-year-old Himalayan salt block.

-Check out more great places to stay in Florida.
+Check out more great places to stay for Florida waterfront hotels.